sdr-enthusiasts/docker-adsb-ultrafeeder/README.md

 You should have received a copy of the GNU General Public License along with this program.
 If not, see <https://www.gnu.org/licenses/>.

+### Trademarks

+- `ultrafeeder`, `Ultrafeeder`, `docker-adsb-ultrafeeder` are Trademarks owned by Ramon F. Kolb and the SDR-Enthusiasts organization
+- `SDR-Enthusiasts` and `SDR-E` are a Trademark owned by the SDR-Enthusiasts organization
+- Other terms are trademarks of their respective owners

 ## Acknowledgements